Trustor affair: Aftermath

 The legal aftermath had started and on December 23 Stockholm District Court decided that a compulsory liquidation should be carried through.
 Because of Smallbone and Moyne this was a long process since they wanted a share of the salvage value.
-However the stocks Moyne bought where distributed among the shareholders.
+However the stocks Moyne bought were distributed among the shareholders.
 Trustor's assets were sold and in the end of the year there was 1.5 billion SEK to be distributed among the minority shareholders.
 When trade in the stock was resumed the stock price rose to 58,50 from 32 SEK before the take over.
 Because of the take over the under valuated assets could finally be realized and were sold at market price and their real value recovered by Trustor AB.

-Joachim Posener refused to return to Sweden to be questioned and was sought by interpol but was never apprehended.
-Lord Moyne was declared bankrupt and later prosecuted along with Jisander and Mattson.
-Moyne was acquitted due to lack of evidence and after appeal so were also Jisander and Mattson.
+Joachim Posener refused to return to Sweden to be questioned and was sought by Interpol but was never apprehended.
+Lord Moyne was declared bankrupt and later prosecuted along with Jisander and Mattsson.
+Moyne was acquitted due to lack of evidence and after appeal so were also Jisander and Mattsson.
 However Jisander was later prosecuted and convicted in 2009 for embezzlement related to Trustor.
 He is the only one to be convicted of a crime in connection with the Trustor Affair.
 There are no longer any open police investigations concerning the Trustor Affair as the statutes of limitations are in effect since June 2007.
 Smallbone was never prosecuted but was sued in a civil lawsuit by Trustor but this was later abandoned.
 Separate lawsuits were issued against Jisander, Moyne and Posener.
 Trustor also started a court case in 1999 against Barclay's Bank for their part in the irregularities.